farid-moradi/Udemy-Ethereum-Solidity-Projects/lottery/README.md

 7. Copy the artifacts from the Hardhat project to the React project under the `src` directory.

-8. After deploying the contract, set the following environment variables:
+8. After deploying the contract, install `dotenv` and set the following environment variables:

     ```
     REACT_APP_ETHEREUM_URL=<http://localhost:8545>